DataFire/Integrations/integrations/generated/amazonaws_elasticbeanstalk/README.md

   * items [InstancesHealthAttribute](#instanceshealthattribute)

 ### InsufficientPrivilegesException
-* InsufficientPrivilegesException `object`: The specified account does not have sufficient privileges for one of more AWS services.
+* InsufficientPrivilegesException `object`: The specified account does not have sufficient privileges for one or more AWS services.

 ### Integer
 * Integer `integer`